If you’re wondering what to serve with tamales, you’ve come to the right place.

 7. Corn Chowder

 Corn chowder is sweet, creamy, and oh-so buttery.
 Its richness makes it a great side dish to tamales.

 You can customize it to suit your tamales by adding meats and other veggies such as pork, fish, chicken, and potatoes.

 8. Mexican Crema

-This thickened cream makes the perfect topping to your tamales.
+This thickened cream makes the perfect topping for your tamales.
 It’s got a hint of tanginess too, which adds another dimension to your meal.

-Aside from being a fantastic topping to tamales, it also tastes fantastic with tacos, burritos, and enchiladas.
+Aside from being a fantastic topping to tamales, it also tastes incredible with tacos, burritos, and enchiladas.

 9. Chilled Avocado Soup